Fort Abraham Lincoln

 Fort Abraham Lincoln State Park is a North Dakota state park located 7 mi south of Mandan, North Dakota, United States.
 The park is home to the replica Mandan On-A-Slant Indian Village and reconstructed military buildings including the Custer House.

 History

-The Mandan Indian tribe established a village at the confluence of the Missouri and Heart rivers in about 1575.
+The Mandan Indian tribe established a village at the confluence of the Missouri and Heart Rivers in about 1575.
 They built earth lodges and thrived in their community by hunting bison and growing a number of crops.
 Two hundred years later, an outbreak of smallpox significantly decreased the Mandan population and the survivors resettled to the north.
-In June 1872, at the same location where the Mandan tribe had established their village, a military post named Fort McKeen was built by two companies of the 6th U.S. Infantry under Lt.
+In June 1872, at the same location where the Mandan tribe had established their village, a military post named Fort McKeen was built by two companies of the 6th US Infantry under Lt.
 Col. Daniel Huston, Jr. (1824-1884) opposite Bismarck, Dakota Territory.